daeh/zotero-markdb-connect/README.md

 ### Option 2: Using Zotero Item Keys

-_MarkDBConnect_ can extract the Zotero-Item-Key that specifies which Zotero Item a Markdown note corresponds to.
+_MarkDB-Connect_ can extract the Zotero-Item-Key that specifies which Zotero Item a Markdown note corresponds to.
 The Zotero-Item-Key is taken from the Markdown file contents using a custom RegEx pattern.

 Zotero automatically generates Item Keys, they take the form of `ABCD1234`, as in `zotero://select/library/items/ABCD1234`.
 NB this is not the same as the BetterBibTeX citekey you assigned an item (e.g. `mycitekey` in `zotero://select/items/@mycitekey`).

 - In `MarkDBConnect Preferences...` (under the `Tools` menu),

   - Specify the location of the folder that contains your Markdown reading notes (e.g. `/Users/me/Documents/ObsVault/ReadingNotes/`).
-The _MarkDBConnect_ plugin will recursively search this path for Markdown files.
+The _MarkDB-Connect_ plugin will recursively search this path for Markdown files.

     - The default behavior is to search for markdown files beginning with `@`.
     - Alternatively, you can specify a RegEx pattern to match your reading note files.